Theodora Cormontan: Composing legacy

 Except for one hymn and one song, Cormontan's musical legacy disappeared from view for the next 80 years.
-The hymn, Høgt frå den himmelske klåra ("High from the Clearing Heavens") remained a standard in the hymnal of the Church of Norway and was covered and released as an MP3 by a Norwegian jazz vocalist in 2011.
+The hymn, Høgt frå den himmelske klåra ("High from the Clearing Heavens") remained a standard in the hymnal of the Church of Norway.

 In 1988 one of Cormontan's songs, "Aftendæmring" ("Twilight"), was sung by the actor and musical theater performer Christian Steffensen as part of an album of Hans Christian Andersen poems set to music.
 The song was singled out for special praise in a review of the album in Fanfare magazine, and Steffensen continued to include it in his repertoire, releasing recordings of it in both Danish and English over the next 35 years, most recently re-releasing it in 2012 on the album In Denmark I Was Born (the album includes music by two Norwegian composers, Edvard Grieg and Cormontan).
+Norwegian pianist Monica Tomescu-Rohde released a recording of piano music composed by Theodora Cormontan on September 20, 2024.
+“Cor montan” is Latin for “Heart of the Mountain,” the title of the recording.